 SeFa LoCo

-Creosote, the group’s first record, is a study of the darker, dirtier side of jazz.
+SeFa LoCo’s initial album, Creosote—reviewed here in All About Jazz—flowed from a spectacular freely-improvised recording session that was part of the Creative Music Series in Casper, in early 2021.
+It was the first meeting of these players.
+It is a study of the darker, dirtier side of jazz.
 Long improvised passages explore dissonance, coarse textures, shadowy melodic contrasts and meditative headspaces.
 The quartet’s virtuosity and fluid chemistry drive a sense of fearless adventure throughout.

 SeFa LoCo’s recent releases have featured special guests as 5th members.
 Entanglements and Occurrency emerged from a recording session with trumpet master Hugh Ragin.
 Dance & Decay features woodwind virtuoso Vinny Golia, who was named one of the most influential musicians in jazz history by Jazziz Magazine.
 These albums’ extended tracks organically fuse sounds of multiple generations in epic fashion.
 Esoteria features soprano saxophonist extraordinaire Sam Newsome, and Soundpainting creator Walter Thompson (see Summit Quartet) joins the quartet on What Can We Say?.
+Avant-garde violinist Aimee Niemann joins the foursome for 2024’s Stare.

 Meet SeFa LoCo: